 After several months, Rachael returns to the doctor, but her pain rating is only slightly better at a 6.
 While that is an improvement, she wonders what it’s going to take to get her discomfort level down to 0.
 What else could she do besides medical management plan and the improved workstation ergonomics?

-In this story, conservative medical management and good ergonomics are not enough to get Rachel well.
-So what’s causing the pain and the ongoing workers’ compensation claim?
-Once physical ergonomics, including demonstrable safe work practices is ruled out, employers should explore the psychosocial risk factors at work.
+In this story, conservative medical management and good ergonomics are not enough to get Rachael well.
+What’s causing the discomfort and the ongoing workers’ compensation claim?
+When medical management and ergonomics is not enough, employers should explore the psychosocial risk factors at work.

-If your employees are unhappy, in pain and/or dissatisfied with their life or job, it will affect their health and wellbeing at work.
-Job stress, job demands, job support and job control at work may be to blame if workers’ compensation claims continue unresolved.
-The psychosocial work environment variables of high, demand, low control and low social support are consistently associated with workers’ experiencing high strain and low wellbeing.
+If your employees are unhappy, in discomfort, or dissatisfied with their life or job, it will affect their health and well-being at work.
+Job stress, demands, support, and control at work may be to blame if workers’ compensation claims continue unresolved.
+The psychosocial work environment variables of high, demand, low control, and low social support are consistently associated with workers’ experiencing high strain and low well-being.

 According to Karasek’s model (1979) (Figure 1.), job demands are the psychological stressors:

-Based on the literature and in my experiences dealing with similar cases, management should:
+Based on the literature and my experiences dealing with similar cases, supervisors should:

-2. Understand the importance of social support by providing employees with advice, assistance and feedback on balancing work demands within their abilities and limitations.
+- Understand the importance of social support by providing employees with advice, assistance, and feedback on balancing work demands within their abilities and limitations.

-3. Provide helpful social interaction with co-workers including them in committee or team work.
+- Provide helpful social interaction with co-workers, including them in committee or teamwork.

-The impact of psychological job demands, job control and social support are consistently found to be predictors of employee strain and wellbeing.
-Providing support, empathy and being more engaged in discussing work demands, work flow and productivity with injured workers is critical if progress is not evident with typical ergonomic changes and medical management.
-Such actions will shift the balance of demands and control allowing for reduced stress, pain and ultimately, return to normalcy, work/life balance and wellbeing.
+The impact of psychological job demands, job control, and social support are consistently found to be predictors of employee strain and well-being.
+Providing support, empathy and being more engaged in discussing work demands, workflow, and productivity with injured workers is critical if progress is not evident with typical ergonomic changes and medical management.
+Such actions will shift the balance of demands and control, allowing for reduced stress, discomfort and ultimately, return to normalcy, work/life balance and well-being.